out on march 2oth: SABA ALIZADEH – Rituals Of The Last Dawn

 https://karlrecords.bandcamp.com/album/selected-recordings-from-grapefruit

-For the first time a full album with recordings based on YOKO ONO’s 1964 collection of texts, event scores and drawings “Grapefruit”, a foundational cornerstone of what became known as conceptual art, and enveloping the orbits of Fluxus and experimental music.
-Performed by THE GREAT LEARNING ORCHESTRA which has during the 25 years of its existence worked with GAVIN BRYARS, TERRY RILEY, PAULINE OLIVEROS, J.G.
+Licenced from and 100% approved by YOKO ONO, this is the first official album with recordings based on ONO’s 1964 collection of texts, event scores and drawings „Grapefruit“, a foundational cornerstone of what became known as conceptual art, and enveloping the orbits of Fluxus and experimental music.Performed by THE GREAT LEARNING ORCHESTRA which has during the 25 years of its existence worked with GAVIN BRYARS, TERRY RILEY, PAULINE OLIVEROS, J.G.
 THIRLWELL, ARNOLD DREYBLATT a.o.

 Originally self-published in 1964 in a limited edition of 500 copies under YOKO ONO’s own imprint, Wunternaum Press, and later reprinted in expanded editions, the collection of over 230 texts, event scores and drawings that comprise “Grapefruit” has long been considered a foundational text in what became known as Conceptual Art, and envelops the orbit of Fluxus and experimental music.
 Though comparisons to JOHN CAGE may seem obvious, ONO’s first attempts at textual composition actually pre-date her first encounter with the American composer by around a decade and have evolved free from CAGE’s influence.